ABOUT DEAN

 frame of bees (2020).

 In November 2020, Dean was elected to At Large Position 2 on the Tualatin Soil and Water Conservation District Board.
-The following is the story that led up to serving on the Board.
+In May 2022, Dean started a small consulting business called Gash Gold Vermilion Natural Resources Consulting, LLC.
+The company name is taken from the final line of Gerard Manley Hopkins' poem The Windhover (1877).

 Dean grew up in a suburb of Chicago.
 His father was a World War II veteran, an electrical engineer, and a lifelong bird watcher.
 He taught Dean to love nature.
 Dean’s mother was an amateur writer, lover of life, and Jimmy Buffett fan.
 She taught Dean to love projects.